spring-attic/spring-webflow-issues/README.markdown

+## This repository is deprecated and is being archived in the spring-attic

 ## Welcome!

 This repository contains mini projects reproducing issues logged in Spring Web Flow's [issue tracker](https://jira.springsource.org).
 There are many reasons why this is prefered over .zip or patch file attachments: